Market surveillance: European Union

 Regulation (EU) 2019/1020 of the European Parliament and of the Council of 20 June 2019 on market surveillance and compliance of products had the effect of amending Directive 2004/42/EC and Regulations (EC) No 765/2008 and (EU) No 305/2011.
 Provision has been made for operational cooperation between UK and EU market surveillance authorities within the proposed EU–UK Trade and Cooperation Agreement of 2020.
+Market surveillance in the EU for (consumer) products was further strengthened by the introduction of Regulation (EU) 2023/988 on general product safety (GPSR), that included rules on accident reporting to authorities by manufacturers as well as reinforced market surveillance rules.

 The European Free Trade Alliance is putting efforts in market surveillance.

-Prosafe for consumer products ( Regulation 765/2008)

-Prosafe, the Product Safety Forum of Europe, is a not for profit professional organisation which supports cooperation among European Market Surveillance authorities.
-The European Commission financially supports its activities.
-Prosafe is active in training and facilitating communication between Member States and also does Joint Actions (JA) that assemble Member States to control the same products at the same period, like lighters, lawnmowers or sunbeds.

-RAPEX
+Safety Gate (formerly RAPEX)

-For consumer goods, an information system about dangerous goods has been set up, called RAPEX.
+For consumer goods, an information system about dangerous goods has been set up, called Safety Gate (formerly RAPEX).
 Every week, products that were voluntarily recalled or banned by authorities are listed.
 RAPEX is one element of the General Product Safety Directive (GPSD) that ensures a high level of protection of consumers by stating key safety elements.